30 Reasons Why People Don’t Buy From Your Website

 User experience is largely dependent on the smooth and uninterrupted flow of access.
 If an ecommerce site fails to grasp this fact as they try to hoard user email address for business promotion objective and infest the website with email pop-ups, offer pop-ups and registration call here and there, the website will ultimately drive customers away.

-Therefore, the website should make it easy for consumers to search products and services.
+Therefore, the website should make it easy for consumers to search for products and services.

 Effective Search Function of Amazon